 This is a well known dessert all over the world.

-Delightful with a bit of maple syrup drizzled over the top, which is a modern Arab American twist.
+But extra delightful with a bit of maple syrup drizzled over the top, which is a modern Arab American twist.

-With a base of local white soft cheese and a topping of either semolina or a type of shredded wheat, then smothered in sugar syrup.
+Made with a base of local white soft cheese and a topping of either semolina or a type of shredded wheat, then smothered in sugar syrup.

-There are two versions depending on which topping is opted for.
+There are two versions of this dessert depending on which topping is opted for, and both are delicious.

-Either known as smooth with the semolina topping, or rough with the phyllo topping, this dessert is to die for.
+Known either as smooth (naameh) with the semolina topping, or rough (khishnah) with the phyllo topping, this dessert is to die for.

-I personally prefer the rough version myself, I like the extra crunch.
+Both good, however, personally I prefer the rough version myself, I like the extra crunch in my Arabic sweets.

 What a great dessert this is!

-I love the date filled ones, which are just too easy to eat especially when they have the bite size version.
+I love the date filled ones, which are just too easy to eat especially when they come in bite size versions.

-These sweets are eaten year around, and especially served to guests during the two feasts each year.
+These sweets are eaten year around, but especially served to guests during the two main feasts each year in the Middle East.

 This is only made fresh during the feasts when people are celebrating.